gooddata/gooddata-ui-sdk/libs/sdk-ui/api/sdk-ui.api.md

 // @public (undocumented)
 export interface IDrillEventContextPoint {
+    // Warning: (ae-incompatible-release-tags) The symbol "element" is marked as @public, but its signature references "ChartElementType" which is marked as @internal
+    //
     // (undocumented)
     element: ChartElementType;
     // Warning: (ae-incompatible-release-tags) The symbol "elementChartType" is marked as @public, but its signature references "ChartType" which is marked as @internal